-Search, Inc. is seeking a Qualified Intellectual Disability Professional (QIDP) to support adults with intellectual disabilities in an Adult Learning site on the north side of Chicago.
+Search, Inc. is seeking a Qualified Intellectual Disability Professional (QIDP) to support adults with intellectual disabilities in an Adult Learning site Mount Prospect.
 This individual must have time management and organizational skills, and must be able to communicate effectively with guardians, case managers and direct care staff.
 This position requires providing support with personal care, social skills and conflict resolution.

 Job responsibilities include, but are not limited to: